 Emotional Scan...Am I mad, sad, hurt, lonely?

 Body Scan...Am I stressed?
 Is my body tense or tight?
-Headache?
+Do I have a headache?

-Now that I have shared how I work throught my assessment, what's next?
-For every one of us it will be different.
-For me it sound like this in my head:
+Now that I have shared how I work through my assessment, what's next?
+For every one of us, it will be different.
+For me it sounds like this in my head:

 See what happened to me, as soon as I assessed, hydrated, got my body moving, changed my scenery, I began to see a new way, a new option...and the food and impulse to eat went away.
 Learning to overcome your non-hunger eating will gain you so much more than weight loss...so so much more!

-There is help and there are proven strategies for tackling non-hunger eating.
+There is help out there, and there are proven strategies for tackling non-hunger eating.
 Contact Us Now!

 SHARE THIS BLOG